axj307/NewWebsite/content/authors/admin/_index.md

 I am a PhD student in the [Aerospace Engineering](https://www.aero.psu.edu) department at [The Pennsylvania State University](https://www.psu.edu).
 I am working with Dr. [Puneet Singla](https://www.aero.psu.edu/department/directory-detail-g.aspx?q=pxs433) at the Control and Analysis of Stochastic Systems [(CASS) lab](https://cass.psu.edu).
 I received my M.S. degree in Aerospace Engineering from The Pennsylvania State University in 2019 and my B.Tech degree in Aerospace Engineering from [PEC University of Technology](https://pec.ac.in), India in 2016.

-My research interests are: reachability analysis, uncertainty quantification, uncertainty propagation, and optimal control.
+My research interests include reachability analysis, uncertainty quantification, uncertainty propagation, and optimal control of aerospace vehicles.